Abstract Submission Guidelines

 - No tables or figures are permitted.
 References are not required.

-- Please do not include the names of chairs, authors and discussants in your abstracts.
+- No Identifications: Do not include the names of chairs, authors and discussants in your abstracts.
 Abstracts are reviewed in a “blind,” peer-review.

-- Please contact the SPR staff for assistance.
+10. Questions/Need assistance?
+Please contact the SPR staff for assistance.
 So that you can complete your submission as efficiently as possible we’re happy to guide you through the process.
-Email firstname.lastname@example.org or email@example.com or call 703-934-4850, ext.
-213.
+Email firstname.lastname@example.org or call 703-934-4850, ext.
+3.

-Presenting Author Acceptance notifications will be e-mailed in early-March 2016.
+- Presenting Author Acceptance notifications will be e-mailed in March 2024.

 Each abstract submission may contain a maximum of 2800 characters (including spaces) which is approximately 400 words.
 Tables and Figures are not allowed.
 References are not required.

-Given the limited time and rooms for oral presentations, we are especially interested in organized paper symposia, organized poster forums and the new “20 x 20” presentation format that include authors from a variety of research groups and from more than one project.
-The Program Committee also encourages organized paper symposia, organized poster forums and the new “20 x 20” presentation format consisting of several authors from single research studies, such as multi-site and/or longitudinal studies.
+Given the limited time and rooms for oral presentations, we are especially interested in organized paper symposia, roundtables, organized team science panel, and the “TED-Like Talks” that include authors from a variety of research groups and from more than one project; or from several authors from single research studies, such as multi-site and/or longitudinal studies.

-We encourage authors to consider submitting an individual poster presentation and the new “20 x 20” presentation format.
 We seek broad participation in the conference, and many individual poster presentations can be accommodated.
-We will again combine the two evening poster sessions with receptions to enhance camaraderie.
+We will again combine the three evening poster sessions with receptions to enhance camaraderie.
 The conference is planned to be in person at the Hyatt Regency Washington, Washington, DC.

 Please note that all submissions must be in English.